rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 ?>**Note:**
 Make sure to follow [preparation section to retrieve Client Key & Server Key](/en/midtrans-account/overview.md#retrieving-api-access-keys), before proceeding.

+Here is the list of Content Management System plugins and extensions that are supported by Midtrans.
 Step by step guide to install Snap integration plugin to your CMS of choice, will be explained below.
 #### Choose from any CMS of your choice:
 <br>